andreimitchell/rp_Mitchell/README.md

-# rp_Mitchell
+# project-215-website
-Repository for Andrei Mitchell's research project website built using the Bootstrap framework
+Repository for a website built using the Bootstrap framework